 Can my employer terminate me for discussing wages or terms of employment under its confidentiality policy?
-Columbus Employment Lawyer
+Columbus Employment Lawyers

 An employer cannot have a broad confidentiality policy which calls for discipline or termination of employees who discuss wages, hours, or other terms of employment.
-Contact our Columbus Employment Attorney today!
+Contact our Columbus Employment Attorneys today!

 Many employers have a confidentiality policy which prohibits employees from openly discussing terms of their employment, including wages and hours.
 However, such broad confidentiality provisions violate Section 7 of the National Labor Relations Act of 1935 (“NLRA“).
 It is important to note that the NLRA is not only applicable to workplaces with unions, so there is no limited application to members of a union.